The Masters: Jordan Spieth's advice on how to beat Dustin Johnson

 So when the two-time major winner offers advise on how to beat the seemingly unbeatable Dustin Johnson in Augusta next week, it is perhaps wise to take note.

-World No.1 Johnson enhanced his status as favorite for the forthcoming Masters with a third successive tournament win Sunday. it was a World Match Play final victory which also made the American the first player to win all four World Golf Championships events.
+World No. 1 Johnson enhanced his status as favorite for the forthcoming Masters with a third successive tournament win Sunday.
+His World Match Play final victory also made the American the first player to win all four World Golf Championships events.

-Unsurprisingly, former Masters champion Spieth says his compatriot will be the "guy to beat" when play begins at Augusta National on April 6.
+Unsurprisingly, 2015 Masters champion Spieth says his compatriot will be the "guy to beat" when play begins at Augusta National on April 6.
 The bookmakers also agree, with Johnson the short-priced favorite to don the Green Jacket.

-"If I play my best golf, I believe that I can take down anybody and you have to believe that," the world No.6 told reporters before the start of the Houston Open.
+"If I play my best golf, I believe that I can take down anybody and you have to believe that," the world No. 6 told reporters before the start of this week's Houston Open.

 "But I think that he is the guy that everyone is saying he's playing the best golf in the world right now."

-On Monday, Johnson withdrew from this week's tournament in Houston, which boasts a high-class field, to prepare for Augusta.
+On Monday, Johnson withdrew from the tournament in Houston, which boasts a high-class field, to prepare for Augusta.

 How can Johnson be beaten?

-Spieth, who became the second-youngest player to win at Augusta in 2015 as a 21-year-old, offered insightful analysis on how to get the better of his in-form Ryder Cup teammate.
+Spieth, who became the second-youngest player to win at Augusta as a 21-year-old, offered insightful analysis on how to get the better of his in-form Ryder Cup teammate.

 "Fortunately I've played a lot of golf and competed against him on the weekends," said Spieth, who tied for second last year following a disastrous final-day meltdown.